google/season-of-docs/2024-participants/interested-technical-writers/AMITESH.md

 - Open source and docs-as-code

 **Work Experience:**
 - I have written 50k+ words on the internet, including both technical and non technical articles and documentations related to open source, I have written articles for open source projects like [versatile-data-kit](https://github.com/vmware/versatile-data-kit) and [Pieces.app](https://github.com/pieces-app).
+Also nominated for [Noonies 2022](https://hackernoon.com/u/astrodevil) in 4 categories & Runner-up in 3 categories.